-In 1781, Nathan Boone was born in Kentucky, the youngest son of Daniel Boone.
-Boone grew up to be similar to his famous father in character, temperament and achievement.

-During his life, Boone spent time much as his father had pursuing the frontier careers of surveyor, trapper, hunter and soldier.
+In 1781, Nathan Boone was born in Kentucky.
+The youngest son of Daniel Boone, he grew up to be similar to his famous father in character, temperament and achievement.
+Like his father, he spent his life pursuing the frontier careers of surveyor, entrepreneur, trapper, hunter and soldier.

-In 1805, with his brother Daniel Morgan, he opened the salt-making business that would immortalize the Boone name in mid-Missouri.
+In 1805, with his brother Daniel Morgan, Nathan opened the salt-making business that would immortalize the Boone name in mid-Missouri.
 Though his stint as frontier entrepreneur was short, the location of his saltworks, near Boonville, would be known as the Boone's Lick for years to come.
 The Boone's Lick Road, on which the brothers moved their supplies and finished product, would become a major thoroughfare in early Missouri.